Boyarkin’s Shutout Leads Barys to Victory in Khabarovsk

 10 March 2026

-The Astana side opened the scoring early in the second period.
-Alikhan Omirbekov converted on the power play, ending his goal drought that had lasted since November 23 of last year.
-Midway through the period, Max Willman tested the crossbar of Maksim Dorozhko’s net with a powerful shot.
-Then, with 32 seconds left before the second intermission, Michael Vecchione once again capitalized on the man advantage.
+Early in the second period, the visitors opened the scoring.
+Alikhan Omirbekov converted on the power play, ending a goal drought that had lasted since November 23 of last year.
+Midway through the frame, Max Willman nearly doubled the lead with a powerful shot that rang off the crossbar.
+Then, with just 32 seconds left before intermission, Michael Vecchione struck again on the man advantage.

-In the final period, Barys played confidently with the lead and did not allow the opponents to bring the intrigue back into the game.
-Vecchione sealed the win with an empty-net goal against Amur.
-Nikita Boyarkin made 34 saves and recorded his first shutout of the season.
+Barys stayed composed in the final period and never allowed Amur to get back into the game.
+Vecchione sealed the win with an empty-net goal late in regulation.
+Nikita Boyarkin stopped all 34 shots he faced to record his first shutout of the season.

 On March 12, Mikhail Kravets’ team will face Admiral in Vladivostok.